sthiede/Comparative_Genomics/day2_morning/README.md

 ## Generating multiple sample reports using [multiqc](http://multiqc.info/)

 Lets imagine a real life scenario where you are working on a project which requires you to analyze and process hundreds of samples.
-Having a few samples with extremely bad quality is a very commonplace.
-Including these bad samples without adjusting their quality threshold can have a profound effect on downstream analysis steps.
+Having a few samples with extremely bad quality is a very commonplace. including these bad samples into your analysis without adjusting their quality threshold can have a profound effect on downstream analysis and interpretations.

 > Question How will you find those bad apples?

 Yesterday, we learned how to assess and control the quality of samples as well as screen for contaminants.
 But the problem with such tools or any other tools is, they work on per-sample basis and produce only single report/logs per sample.
 Therefore, it becomes cumbersome to dig through each sample reports and make appropriate quality control calls.

 Thankfully, there is a tool called multiqc which parses the results directory containing output from various tools, reads the log report created by those tools (ex: FastQC, FastqScreen, Quast), aggregates them and create a single report summarizing all of these results so that you have everything in one place.
-This helps greatly in identifying the outliers and removing or analysizing it individually.
+This helps greatly in identifying the outliers and removing or reanalysizing it individually.

 Lets take a look at one such mutiqc report that was generated using FastQC results on C. difficile samples.

-Download the html report from your day2_morn folder
+Download the html report Cdiff_multiqc_report.html from your day2_morn folder

 ```
 # Note: Make sure you change 'username' in the below command with your 'uniqname'.